What is the official name of your School?

 Physical education and sport is an important aspect of a healthy lifestyle.
 How does your school ensure children engage in physical activity?
 Please supply a link to this section in your website if you have one.

 All pupils have a weekly swimming lesson and games lesson.
 Added to that a range of PE equipment is made available at breaktime.
 A number of afterschool clubs, run by teaching staff, are planned for the Autumn term.

 How do you promote healthy eating?

-Does Horizon International School have cafeteria facilities for the students?
+Does the school have cafeteria facilities for the students?

 What is the starting and finishing time of your school day?